-The School's code of conduct can be found via the United Learning Hub, to which all staff have access.
+The School's code of conduct can be requested from Sianne Wilson PA to the Headteacher.
 The aim of the code of conduct is to provide clear guidance about behaviour and actions so as to not place students or staff at risk of harm or of allegation of harm to a student.
-These policies can be obtained upon request by parents or other interested parties through Sianne Wilson, Personal Headteacher or through United Learning Central Office.